 “J’ai deux amours : mon pays et Paris” Josephine Baker used to sing.
 The chorus has remained true for many visitors, French provincials or foreigners alike.
 Paris has something magical in the air that makes us all feel at home.
 Maybe this feeling is due to the sight of the Eiffel Tower, probably one of the most famous shapes in the world thanks to a all the movies, cartoons, photos and pictures…

 But to live in Paris, Ile de France for a longer period of time will show a different experience.
 That’s what the Parisian saying: “Métro, boulot, dodo” (taking the métro, going to work, coming back home only to go to sleep) is all about.
-Yes, living in Paris could lead to a rat race, like in any large city.
-But for many expats and foreign students who live and work in Paris, the French capital will remain an exquisite, fascinating, and moving place that was worth experiencing.
+Yes, living in the French capital could lead to a rat race, like in any large city.
+But for many expats and foreign students who live and work there, the French capital will remain an exquisite, fascinating, and moving place that was worth experiencing.

 One of Europe’s largest cities, Paris and its suburbs are also France’s most populous urban area with 12,292,895 inhabitants (2011 census).

-The history of Paris dates back to the 3rd century BC when it became a Celtic town of the Parisii tribe, later conquered by the Romans who called it Lutetia (French: Lutèce).
+The history of the city dates back to the 3rd century BC when it became a Celtic town of the Parisii tribe, later conquered by the Romans who called it Lutetia (French: Lutèce).

 Under King Hugh Capet (987), Paris became the capital of France and by the 12th century became the largest city in Christendom.
 Paris and its region are often considered as the birthplace of Gothic architecture of which the city has kept many fine examples: Notre-Dame cathedral, Sainte-Chapelle, Saint-Étienne-du-Mont, the Conciergerie…

 From the 17th centuries, many beautiful squares were opened in the French capital such as Place Dauphine, Place des Vosges, Place de la Concorde, Place Vendôme, Place de la Bastille, Place de la République, Place de la Nation…